WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ### Three options to associate ServerName & ServerPort to Access & Error logs
 Apache LogFormats - ***common***, ***combined*** and Apache ErrorLogFormat - ***default*** do not contain `%v - canonical ServerName` and `%p - canonical ServerPort`.

 In order to consolidate logs from multiple domains `%v - canonical ServerName` is required and `%p - canonical ServerPort` is optional.

-Listed are different methods to associate ServerName and ServerPort to all Access and Error logs.
+Options to associate ServerName and ServerPort to Access and Error logs are:

 1) Set `ERRORLOG_SERVER`, `ERRORLOG_SERVERPORT`, `COMBINED_SERVER`, `COMBINED_SERVERPORT` variables in .env file and uncomment `getenv` lines at top of `logs2mysql.py`.
 The bottom option in image will SET  `server_name` and `server_port` COLUMNS of `load_error_default` and `load_access_combined` TABLES during Python `LOAD DATA LOCAL INFILE` execution.